cornell-ece6745/ece6745-docs/docs/ece6745-tut00-remote-access.md

 always seem to work on Microsoft Windows OS laptops/workstations.
 This is why we recommend just using `Remote-SSH: Connect Current Window to Host...` directly.

+VS Code can sometimes "cache" your `.bashrc`.
+This means if you modfiy your `.bashrc`, log out, and log back in the changes to your `.bashrc` will not be reflected.
+If you modify your `.bashrc` we recommend: (1) using _Remote-SSH: Kill VS Code Server on Host..._ as described above;
+(2) close all instances of VS Code; (3) either use PowerShell or Mac Terminal to remove the `.vscode-server` directory as described above; and (4) reconnect VS Code to `ecelinux`.

 Sometimes VS Code can take a very long time to save a file.
 This is usually because VS Code is trying to auto-format the file on the